abinkiewicz/abinkiewicz/README.md

 I am thrilled with things we can do with data and how it can influence our life! ✨

 - 🔭 I’m currently working on different apps to boost my data science knowledge and skills, eg.:
+  - Mate Me: clustering people's data from the course to find my matching friend,
   - Transcript Me: app for transcripting my thoughts recorded in .mp3,
   - Equestrian Me: my personal horse trainer.
 - 🌱 I’m currently learning how to use different machine learning models to make magic with data.